Centralizers of sections of a reductive group scheme: Centralizers over a general base

 \begin{lemma} Let $A$ be a DVR, and let $G$ be a reductive $A$-group scheme.
 Let $P$ be a parabolic $S$-subgroup scheme of $G$, let $U_P$ be the unipotent radical of $P$, and let $L$ be a Levi subgroup of $P$.
 Let $u \in P(A)$ be a pure fiberwise unipotent section such that the $P_s$-orbit of $u_s$ is dense in $(U_P)_s$ (i.e., $u_s$ lies in the Richardson orbit), and let $t \in Z(L)(A)$ be such that $t_s = 1$. \begin{enumerate} \item If $Z_{G_s}(u_s) \subset P_s$, then $Z_G(tu)$ is flat and $Z_G(tu)/Z(G)$ is smooth. \item If $Z_{G_s}(u_s) \not\subset P_s$, then there is some $t$ as above such that $Z_G(tu)$ is not flat, although $tu$ is strongly pure. \end{enumerate} Completely analogous assertions hold for section of $\Lie G$ in place of sections of $G$. \end{lemma}

 \begin{proof} We first deal with (\ref{item:flatness-extension-group-case}).
 By flat descent, we may assume that $A$ is complete with algebraically closed residue field.
-By embedding $Z(G)$ into a torus $T$ and replacing $G$ by $G \times^{Z(G)} T$, we may assume that $Z(G)$ is smooth, in which case we will show that $Z_G(tu)$ is smooth.
+By embedding $Z(G)$ into a torus $T$ and replacing $G$ by $G \times^{Z(G)} T$ as in the proof of Proposition~\ref{prop:scheme-of-d-regular-elements}, we may assume that $Z(G)$ is smooth, in which case we will show that $Z_G(tu)$ is smooth.
 The local criterion of flatness \cite[Thm.\ 22.1]{Matsumura} reduces us to showing that for each integer $n \geq 1$ there is some section $t_n \in Z(L)(A)$ agreeing with $t$ in $Z(L)(A/\pi^n)$ such that $Z_G(t_n u)$ is flat and $Z_G(t_n u)/Z(G)$ is smooth.

 There is a nonempty Zariski open subset $V$ of $Z(L_\eta)$ such that for all $t_0 \in V(k(\overline{\eta}))$ we have $Z_{G_\eta}(t_0) = L_\eta$.
 Being nonempty and Zariski dense, $V(k(\eta))$ is also open and dense in the valuation topology of $Z(L)(k(\eta))$.
 Thus there are sections $t' \in Z(L)(A)$ arbitrarily close to $t$ in the valuation topology such that $Z_{G_\eta}(t'_\eta) = L_\eta$, and by the previous paragraph we may and do assume that this is the case for $t' = t$.
 Applying \cite[Lem.\ 2.12]{SteinbergReg} to the connected solvable group $Z(L_\eta)^0_{\rm{red}} \ltimes (U_P)_\eta$, after passing to a ramified extension of $A$ we may assume that $t_\eta u_\eta$ is conjugate to $t_\eta u'$ for some $u' \in U_P(k(\eta))$ commuting with $t_\eta$.
 Since $L \cap U_P = \{1\}$, we see that $u' = 1$ and thus $Z_{G_\eta}(t_\eta u_\eta)$ is conjugate to $L_\eta$.
 In particular, $\dim Z_{G_\eta}(t_\eta u_\eta) = \dim L_\eta$ and $tu$ is strongly pure.